 • The work is computationally intensive and there are efficiencies to be gained through collaborations and communication

 • Future studies can assist by acquiring data to constrain/validate downscaled models and reduce uncertainties in key parameters

 linking ocean processes and ecosystem changes to fish production

-The second workshop in the BECI Workshop Series examines approaches to monitoring and understanding biological production of the Northeast Pacific ecosystems, and how these may affect the production of Pacific salmon and other species.
-In this workshop we will identify key research topics, survey designs, and potential needs for new technologies.
+The second workshop in the BECI Workshop Series examined approaches to monitoring and understanding biological production of the Northeast Pacific ecosystems, and how these may affect the production of Pacific salmon and other species.
+This workshop identified key research topics, survey designs, and potential needs for new technologies.

 workshop 2 key messages